 Below are some of the ways you can communicate with your transplant team:

-- While you’re an outpatient, call your doctor’s office.
-Between 9:00 am and 5:00 pm Monday to Friday, your doctor’s office coordinator will answer and give your message to the right person (such as your doctor, nurse, clinical nurse coordinator, or social worker).
-After 5:00 pm, on weekends, and on holidays, MSK’s answering service will answer your call.
-Ask to talk to the hematology fellow on call.
+- While you’re an outpatient, call your healthcare provider’s office.
+Between 9 a.m. and 5 p.m.
+Monday through Friday, your healthcare provider’s office coordinator will answer and give your message to the right person.
+This may be your doctor, nurse, clinical nurse coordinator, or social worker.
+After 5 p.m., on weekends, and on holidays, MSK’s answering service will answer your call.
+Ask to talk with the hematology fellow on call.

 - While you’re in the hospital, tell a member of your transplant team.
 Your transplant team will see you at least once a day.
 You’ll also see your primary nurse throughout the day.
 Talk with them about any issues during this time.

 - Use your MyMSK account.
 MyMSK is MSK’s patient portal.
 You can use MyMSK to ask questions about your appointment schedule, request a prescription refill, or request patient education information.
 Never use MyMSK to communicate any symptoms to your transplant team.
 You’ll get more information about MyMSK at your initial consult visit.
-You can also read the resource Communicating with Your Healthcare Team Using MyMSK.
+You can also read the resource Communicating With Your Care Team: When to Call or Use MyMSK.

 There’s a lot of information to read and understand in this guide.
-Read the entire guide at least once, including the additional resources included in the back.
+Read the entire guide at least once, including the additional resources.
 You may find it easier to read a few sections at a time rather than trying to read the entire guide at once.
 We encourage you to refer to this guide as your treatment progresses.

 We recommend that you highlight or write notes on anything that you don’t understand or have a question about.
 There’s no such thing as a silly question, so please ask about anything that’s on your mind.

-Hematopoietic (hee-MA-toh-poy-EH-tik) stem cells (usually just called stem cells) are immature cells that grow into all the blood cells in your body: the white blood cells that fight infection, red blood cells that carry oxygen, and platelets that help control bleeding.
-Your stem cells are constantly dividing and changing into these different types of blood cells to replace older blood cells.
+Hematopoietic (hee-MA-toh-poy-EH-tik) stem cells (usually just called stem cells) are immature cells that grow into all the blood cells in your body.
+The white blood cells fight infection, red blood cells carry oxygen, and platelets help control bleeding.
+Your stem cells are always dividing and changing into these different types of blood cells to replace older blood cells.
 Stem cells also divide to make newer stem cells.

 A stem cell transplant means that the stem cells are taken from either the donor’s bone marrow or their bloodstream.